-WSI's non-current assets include land, the Century Center office building, furniture, and equipment.
-A statement of changes in capital assets for fiscal year 2021 and 2020 can be found under Note 5 - Capital Assets.
+WSI's non-current assets include land, the Century Center office building, furniture, and right -to-use leased equipment.
+A statement of changes in capital assets for fiscal year 2022 and 2021 can be found under Note 5 - Capital Assets.